Biological-and-Precision-Psychiatry/Using-the-Danish-Registers/pre-processing/DSTRegisterDefinitions.md

   considered people of less severe socioeconomic status, thus more similar to unemployed.

-- Cash benefits (k*ontakthjælp*) is allocated to the Retired group but are potentially able to resume work.
+- Cash benefits (*kontakthjælp*) is allocated to the Retired group but are potentially able to resume work.

 - Missing values are allocated to the Unemployed group (?).